-By Lindsey Thacker, Certified Pharmacy Technician, YPC Committee Member
+By Lindsey Wallace, Certified Pharmacy Technician, YPC Co-Chair

 I was unprepared that the reality of having chronic health conditions would leave me in a state of financial insecurity.
 Over the past few years, I have learned to not only advocate for myself, but also for my patients.
 I wanted to share with you some of the most common questions we get from patients at the pharmacy that are struggling to afford their medication and what can be done to lower the cost.